acbart/webez-calculator/README.md

 # Simple WebEZ Examples

+## Setup

-Accept the assignment
+- Accept the assignment
-Clone the repo
+- Clone the repo
-Open the instructions
+- Open the instructions

-Install
-- npm install
+- Install: npm install

-Run
-- npm run start
+- Run: npm run start

-View in the browser
+- View in the browser

-Try editing the HTML
+- Try editing the HTML

-Change the header
+- Change the header
+- Add a new p tag
+- Open the JavaScript developer console so you can see errors there.
+  - Some text is normal and fine.
+You're looking for red boxes that say "Uncaught Error"

+## 1) Basic HTML

 Dynamic text from typescript side
 - Add a new span element
 - BindValue a new attribute

-Open the JavaScript developer console so you can see errors there.
-- Some text is normal and fine.
-You're looking for red boxes that say "Uncaught Error"
+## 2) Boop Button Component

 Make a new component: Boop Button
 - cd src/app